 Closing process on the two properties

-My friends cash deal went relatively smooth except for some inspection hic ups.
+My friend’s cash deal went relatively smooth except for some inspection hiccups.
 The buyers asked for every possible item on the inspection report, plus a few things that were not on the report.
 When we first received the two offers on his home, we managed to get the cash offer to raise their offer two thousand over list price.
 To solve the inspection issues, we offered to drop the price back to their original offer and they accepted.

 My friend did not do an inspection on our house, but we had the roof inspected and he trusts me as much as I trust him.
 The appraisal came in at value and everything was going smoothly.

 That is how it all ended, very smoothly, at least on the transaction side of things.
-Moving never goes smoothly and everyone always has about twice as many things as we think we do.
+Moving never goes smoothly and everyone always has about twice as many things as they think they do.